12 December 2025

 Frequency response

-When a large generator trips, grid frequency drops within seconds.
+When a large generator trips, grid frequency drops.
 Batteries inject or absorb power to stabilise the system before the imbalance cascades.
+In Europe, the primary frequency response service (FCR) activates within 2 seconds.

 Chart: European frequency response services activate within seconds of a grid fault

+Germany procures just 600 MW of FCR.
 GB's equivalent services (Dynamic Containment, Moderation, and Regulation) total around 1.5 GW.

-These markets are lucrative, but shallow.
-In 2023, frequency response services in GB fell by 73% as BESS capacity exceeded procurement.
-The same dynamic will play out elsewhere as fleets grow.
+In 2023, frequency response revenues in GB fell by 73% as BESS capacity exceeded procurement.
+The same dynamic will play out elsewhere as battery fleets grow.

 Reserve services